asukmawan/kickstarter-analysis/README.md

 ### Outcomes Based on Launch Date

-To assess the monthly trends from the Kickstarter data, a pivot table was created to compare the count of each campaign outcome (Successful, Failed, Cancelled), filtering to **Theatre** as the only the  `Parent Category` and `Years` - to see the full excel file please see [Kickstarter_Challenge.zip](Kickstarter_Challenge.zip):
+To assess the monthly trends from the Kickstarter data, a pivot table was created to compare the count of each campaign outcome (Successful, Failed, Cancelled), filtering to **Theater** as the only the  `Parent Category` and `Years` - to see the full excel file please see [Kickstarter_Challenge.zip](Kickstarter_Challenge.zip):

+*Table 1 - Outcomes vs Launch Date*

 <img src="resources/Theater_Outcomes_vs_Launch-Table1.1.PNG"></img>